-The Family Self-Sufficiency Program provides opportunities to residents of the Public Housing and Housing Choice Voucher Programs to become financially independent.
+The Family Self-Sufficiency (FSS) Program provides opportunities to residents of the Public Housing and Housing Choice Voucher Programs to become financially independent.

-Family Self-Sufficiency Coordinators work with the members to identify a five-year plan documenting their personal and professional goals.
+FSS Coordinators work with the members to identify a five-year plan documenting their personal and professional goals.
 As the resident's rent increases, due to earning higher wages, a portion of the rent is matched by the FSS Program and credited monthly to an escrow account, which they will receive upon graduation.

 • GED Classes

 • Computer Training

 • Child Care Assistance

 The FSS waitlist is now closed.
 Please check back for status updates.
 If you have questions, call an FSS Coordinator.

 Public Housing CoordinatorsMichelle Akers (512) 767-7826

 The FSS Program hosts workshops throughout the year on a variety of topics such as home buying, financial management, job readiness, and health and wellness.
 Please click on the calendar dates below to register for a workshop and click here to see the FSS and ROSS calendar for the year.

 Texas Financial Toolbox - The Texas Financial Toolbox gives consumers an easy way to find nonprofit organizations or government entities that can help them achieve their financial and homeownership goals.